ros2/design/articles/151_node_to_participant_mapping.md

 #### Security

 In `DDS`, security can be specified at a `Participant` level.
-Currently, as each `Node` was mapped to one `Participant`, we can individually configure its security key and access control policy.
+If one `Node` is mapped to one `Participant`, individual configuration of its security key and access control policy is possible.
 From a security point of view, only being able to configure it at a `Participant` (or per process) level is enough.
 There's not much sense on having different access control policies for `Nodes` in the same process.
 As they share the same address space, other vulnerabilities are possible.